-The Company evaluated its December 31, 2014 financial statements for subsequent events through the date the financial statements were issued.
-In February 2015, UTMD fully paid off its JPMorgan bank loan balances.
-The Company is not aware of any other subsequent events which would require recognition or disclosure in the financial statements.
+The Company evaluated its December 31, 2015 financial statements for subsequent events through the date the financial statements were issued.
+The Company is not aware of any subsequent events which would require recognition or disclosure in the financial statements.

 ITEM 9 - CHANGES IN AND DISAGREEMENTS WITH ACCOUNTANTS ON ACCOUNTING AND FINANCIAL DISCLOSURE